-10 Referrals to the DBS and Teaching Regulation Agency
+16. Referrals to the DBS and Teaching Regulation Agency

-This policy is primarily concerned with the promotion of safer recruitment and details the preemployment checks that will be undertaken prior to employment being confirmed.
-Whilst these are pre-employment checks the School also has a legal duty to make a referral to the DBS in circumstances where an individual:-
+16.1.
+This policy is primarily concerned with the promotion of safer recruitment and details of the pre-employment checks that will be undertaken prior to employment being confirmed.
+However, the School also has a legal duty to make a referral to the DBS in circumstances where an individual:

-- has applied for a position at the School despite being barred from working with children; or - has been removed by the School from working in regulated activity (whether paid or unpaid), or has resigned prior to being removed, because they have harmed, or pose a risk of harm to, a child.
+- has applied for a position at the School despite being barred from working with children; or - has been removed by the School from working in regulated activity (whether paid or unpaid), or has resigned prior to being removed, because they have harmed, or pose a risk of harm to, a child. - 16.2.
 If the individual referred to the DBS is a teacher, the School may also decide to make a referral to the Teaching Regulation Agency.